Scrum and Agile app: backlog, sprints, epics, and burndown

 3. Flip the switch on.

-This unlocks the Scrum labels (user story, sprint, epic) for the whole workspace and reveals the per-circle opt-in on every circle.
+This unlocks the Scrum labels (user story, sprint, epic, milestone) for the whole workspace and reveals the per-circle opt-in on every circle.
+The card also lists the circles that already have Scrum enabled and carries the Sprint, Epic, and Milestone feature toggles for the workspace.

 Step 2: Enable Scrum on a circle

 Scrum is opt-in per circle so that only the teams that run sprints get the extra behaviour.
-A design circle and a product circle in the same workspace can both run their own sprints without interfering, while finance can stay on plain projects.
+It is off for every circle until you switch it on, so a design circle and a product circle in the same workspace can both run their own sprints without interfering, while finance stays on plain projects.
+There are two ways to enable a circle.

 1. Open the circle.